Our Goose Studios run-down of the best sustainable fashion brands from the UK!

 Street / Casual

 Raeburn are primarily interesting.
 They’re a more high fashion/concept brand that have a collection called REMADE, where they re-use materials.
 Materials like old silk parachutes, old silk maps, original Russian blankets.
-Using these materials to create a range of mens and women styles such as anoraks, hoodies, sweatshirts and tunic dresses.
+Using these materials to create a range of mens and women styles from their East London studio such as anoraks, hoodies, sweatshirts and tunic dresses.

 Raeburn is also a collaborative design studio, meaning they work with other brands to create more design-led sustainable capsule collections with them.
 Recent brands to pass through Raeburn’s doors have been Timberland, Palladium and the ace Finisterre.